ahmedseragcodes/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?

+When creating the const dansRoll and zoesRoll, because you're creating a scope compliant, easy way to access a function within a function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The actual dice outcome can change and the name can change, but the in-between text like "rolled a" will not change.

 c.
 What is the lexical scope of `newRoll`?

+newRoll has function scope

 ### Task 2c - Exit Ticket